-On Saturday 8th February, London Vision and Thomas Pocklington Trust partnered with LOOK UK to host ‘Get University Ready’ – an event for students with a visual impairment to get the facts, hear about others’ experiences and learn what they will need to be prepared for university.
+On Saturday 8th February 2020, London Vision and Thomas Pocklington Trust partnered with LOOK UK to host ‘Get University Ready’ – an event for students with a vision impairment to get the facts, hear about others’ experiences and learn what they will need to be prepared for university.

 Molly Hobbs was there and reports back:

 Over 50 people attended the event at the Pocklington Hub, including parents and students at all different stages of the student journey.

 One parent who attended the event said: “When we arrived our son had said he wasn’t even sure he would go to uni, but if he did, he would stay in our hometown of Nottingham.
 By the end of the afternoon he was saying he wanted to go to Uni in London!”.

 - “10 Top Tips” from Look UK’s extensive experience supporting young people in education